danny-avila/LibreChat/README.md

 ## How to Get Started ##
 > **Warning**
->  Working on easy startup code.
+>  Working on easy startup/config code.
 Still in development.

   <!-- ## License